-Use No. 2 diesel fuel only.
+Use approved fuel only (See Section 5).
 Total tank capacity 19 gal.
 (73 L).
 Before adding fuel to the loader the key switch must be off and the engine must be cool.
 Remove the fuel cap (Fig. 4.8D).
 Use a clean approved safety container to add fuel.
 Add fuel only in an area that is well ventilated and away from open flames or sparks - NO SMOKING!